What’s So Bad About Wasting 10%?

 Competitive pressures from new discount competitors like Amazon, Aldi and Lidl, and changing buying preferences including online shopping (yes, even for fruits and vegetables) and click-and-collect are causing retailers to look for ways to reduce costs so they can invest in growing their business.

-This is causing retailers to take another look at ways to reduce fresh food waste as losing 10 to 12 percent of your margins on high revenue produce is a road to disaster.
-Maybe, just maybe, produce waste is no longer a “cost of doing business” to be tolerated and there’s an increasing focus on addressing the costs of fresh food waste.
+This is causing retailers to take another look at ways to reduce fresh food waste as losing 10 to 12 percent of your potential sales on high revenue produce is a road to disaster.
+Maybe, just maybe, fresh produce waste is no longer a “cost of doing business” to be tolerated and there’s an increasing focus on addressing the costs of fresh food waste.

 We’re now seeing retailers (and suppliers) look to new technologies for a solution to solve the food waste problem.
 In this year alone, we’ve seen significant investment in post-harvest fresh food management solutions that look to reduce fresh food waste.